Astn/ekati/README.md

 - Write friendly (like Cassandra)
 - Elastic scaling
 - Masterless clustering
-- Adaptive topology layout
 - Fast (Millions of graph-node steps per second per server)
-- Tinkerpop or a variation of Tinkerpop
-- Cypher or a variation of Cypher
 - Index-free adjancecy traversal
 - Custom indexing
 - Automatic adaptive indexing